boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/azure-synapse-analytics.md

 We have added support for **custom attributes and dashboard parameters** to the data source connection.
 You can connect to the data source using custom attributes or dashboard parameters.

 ### Data Preview
-1. Click **Connect** to connect the Azure Synapse Analytics server with configured details.
+1. Click **Connect** to connect to the Azure Synapse Analytics server with the configured details.
 The schema represents the collection list retrieved from the Azure Synapse Analytics server.
-This dialog displays a list of schemas in treeview and their corresponding values.
+This dialog displays a list of schemas in a treeview and their corresponding values.

    ![Treeview schema](/static/assets/working-with-datasource/data-connectors/images/common/Treeview_schema.png)

 2. Now, the data design view page with the selected table schema opens.
-Drag the table.
+Drag the table onto the page.

    ![Query designer](/static/assets/working-with-datasource/data-connectors/images/common/QueryEditor_sql.png)

-    You can use  the Code View option for passing a query to display data.
+    You can use the "Code View" option to pass a query to display data.

    ![Codeview mode](/static/assets/working-with-datasource/data-connectors/images/common/CodeViewMode.png)

 3. Click **Save** to save the data source with a relevant name.

 ### Connect using custom attribute and dashboard parameter